Learning Explicit Single-Cell Dynamics Using ODE Representations: Abstract

 \section{Abstract}

-\looseness=-1Modeling the dynamics of cellular differentiation is fundamental to advancing the understanding and treatment of diseases associated with this process, such as cancer.
+\looseness=-1 Modeling the dynamics of cellular differentiation is fundamental to advancing the understanding and treatment of diseases associated with this process, such as cancer.
 With the rapid growth of single-cell datasets, this has also become a particularly promising and active domain for machine learning.
-Current state-of-the-art models, however, rely on computationally expensive optimal transport preprocessing and multi-stage training, while also not discovering explicit gene interactions.
-To address these challenges we propose Cell-Mechanistic Neural Networks (\textit{Cell-MNN}), an encoder-decoder architecture whose latent representation is a \textit{locally linearized ODE} governing the dynamics of cellular evolution from stem to tissue cells.
-Cell-MNN is fully end-to-end (besides a standard PCA pre-processing) and its ODE representation explicitly learns biologically consistent and interpretable gene interactions.
-Empirically, we show that Cell-MNN achieves competitive performance on single-cell benchmarks, surpasses state-of-the-art baselines in scaling to larger datasets and joint training across multiple datasets, while also learning interpretable gene interactions that we validate against the TRRUST database of gene interactions.
+Current state-of-the-art dynamics models, however, rely on computationally expensive optimal transport preprocessing and multi-stage training, while also not directly learning explicit gene interactions.
+To address these challenges, we propose Cell-Mechanistic Neural Networks (\textit{Cell-MNN}), an encoder-decoder architecture whose latent representation is a \textit{locally linearized ODE} governing the dynamics of cellular evolution from stem to tissue cells.
+Cell-MNN is fully end-to-end (besides a standard PCA pre-processing) and its ODE representation learns interpretable gene interactions.
+Empirically, we show that Cell-MNN achieves competitive performance on single-cell benchmarks, surpasses state-of-the-art baselines in scaling to larger datasets and joint training across multiple datasets, while also learning interpretable gene interactions that we validate against the TRRUST database.